-As a lifelong athlete and exercise enthusiast, I've been impressed by the complex functional abilities and innate poetic intelligence of the body ever since I was a teenager.
+As a lifelong athlete and exercise enthusiast, I've been impressed by the complex functional abilities and innate poetic intelligence of the body.

-If I wasn't an acupuncturist, I would most definitely spend my time traveling the world and immersing myself in local culture, especially the food culture of street markets and hole-in-the-wall restaurants.
+If I wasn't an acupuncturist, I would most definitely spend my time traveling the world and savoring the food culture of street markets and hole-in-the-wall restaurants.
 In my spare time, I enjoy watching movies & documentaries, playing chess, practicing Tai Chi, reading random books, and playing/watching football & basketball.

 Licenses/ Credentials/ Certificates -Nationally certified practitioner of Acupuncture (NCCAOM) - Nationally certified Chinese Herbalist (NCCAOM) - Licensed acupuncturist in the state of Montana - Member of the Montana Association of Acupuncture and Oriental Medicine - Certified in Clean Needle Technique by the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) - Certified Taiji Instructor by Sifu Mark Parzynski